kilgariff/pipelines/README.md

 # Contributing

 This tool is something I threw together quickly because it solved an immediate problem I had.
-There are rough endges and missing features.
+There are rough edges and missing features.
 Please feel free to file Issues, submit Pull Requests or get in touch with me at https://ross.codes/ if you have any questions.